But grow in the grace and knowledge of our Lord and Savior, Jesus Christ. 2 Peter 3:18

 Worship with us.

 Join us each Sunday at 10:30 a.m. for a dynamic hour of worship.
 Our worship style reflects the variety in our church family.
-It’s a blend of traditional and contemporary music – hymns, praise choruses, and contemporary Christian songs – led by our worship teams and accompanied by our praise band.
+It’s a blend of traditional and contemporary music – hymns, praise choruses, and contemporary Christian songs – led by our worship teams.

 As a denomination, missions have been central to our identity.